 Spring Pamper Routine – face and skincare

 Moving to my face, I’m still using and enjoying Argilets white clay mask but I alternate it with My Cosmetik Purple Clay.
 I will let it sit on my skin and clean out my pores while the bathroom is still filled with vapors and essential oils.
-Once it’s dry, I wash it off with lukewarm water, and then I love to use a floral water or tonic.
-I have 4 that I’m currently testing right now (Florance Nature, Sanoflore, Revelessence and Lush) but the one I prefer among them must be Lush Breath of Fresh Air.
+Once it’s dry, I wash it off with lukewarm water, and then I love to use floral waters (aka hydrosols) or a tonic.
+I have 4 that I’m currently testing right now (by Florance Nature, Sanoflore, Revelessence and Lush) but the one I prefer among them must be Lush Breath of Fresh Air.
 When reading the ingredient list (that includes sea water and seaweed) you are left wondering if you’ll be smelling like algae and as dry as after soaking in salty water, but instead this is a beautiful product that I’ll be repurchasing.
 Especially now that I live so far from the sea it really is a treat!

 While my face is still wet with the floral water, I mix some Aloe Vera gel and some oil (jojoba or argan are the two I’m using at the moment) in the palm of my hand, and create a serum for my face that leaves the skin feel plumped and revitalized.
 Another combo I’m enjoying is the InstaNatural Vitamin C serum + Derma-E DMAE firming cream to support the skin’s protective barrier.